2015 Internet Marketing Wrap Up

 I can see that in 2016 that this type of video will grow as the next generation of social media changes.

 Your homework: Take a moment and watch a periscope video.
 Would this work for what you do in your industry?

-Your homework: Check your website’s responsiveness?
+Your homework: Check your website’s responsiveness.
 Does it need some tweaking?

-The word branding has taken on new meaning in today’s online marketing landscape.
+Branding has taken on new meaning in today’s online marketing landscape.
 Branding is not just your logo and message but your individuality.
 Branding in 2015 meant you and your team.
 Branding has taken on the human element.

 In 2010, I coined the phrase, “Business 2 People.”
 Instead of Business to Consumer or Business to Business, we found that we are marketing more and more to people and individuals.
 Branding means showing your flaws, your humor, and your personality.